Franklin FTSE United Kingdom ETF (NYSEARCA:FLGB) Shares Gap Down to $25.45

-Franklin FTSE United Kingdom ETF (NYSEARCA:FLGB – Get Free Report)’s stock price gapped down before the market opened on Friday .
+Shares of Franklin FTSE United Kingdom ETF (NYSEARCA:FLGB – Get Free Report) gapped down before the market opened on Friday .
 The stock had previously closed at $25.45, but opened at $24.68.
-Franklin FTSE United Kingdom ETF shares last traded at $24.61, with a volume of 38,138 shares trading hands.
+Franklin FTSE United Kingdom ETF shares last traded at $24.61, with a volume of 38,138 shares traded.

 Institutional Inflows and Outflows